swapp0/tile256/README.md

 # tile256

 ## About
-Divide a master images into equal size tiles
+Divide a master images into equal size tiles.
+This program is optimized to run on Python 2.7 and Python 3.6

 ## Requirements

-* Python 3.6.1
+* Python 2.7 or Python 3.6.1
-* Pillow 4.1.0
+* PIL Pillow 4.1.0

 ## Install
 After insalling Python 3.6, download all the prerequisite by